-- Schwabacher’s Landing is 16 miles north of Jackson just east of Highway 89.
+- Schwabacher’s Landing is 16 miles north of Jackson just west of Highway 89.

 - The reflection of the Teton Mountains in the still, flat water of the Snake River is majestic, making this a prime spot for photos.